Rachel: Please tell me about your childhood and what ignited your love of birds.

 C: Right now it is the new field guide to the Birds of New Guinea.

 R: Dreams for the future of Birding Ecotours?

 C: The more the company grows, the more it is able to contribute to local communities and sustainable development.
 The bulk of the tour price that tour participants pay, in fact, goes to paying the accommodation establishments, park guides, etc., right in the (usually rural) areas where the birds are, and this contributes to building an economy based on ecotourism and conservation, rather than on destructive land uses, often in developing countries, which need it the most.
 And the company donates a minimum of 10% of its profits to conservation and local communities – that also increases as the company grows, of course.
 I’ll be ecstatic when some of this can be channeled into teaching children (especially from disadvantaged backgrounds) about conservation and birds.

 So, with the excitement of adding new destinations to Birding Ecotours’ repertoire and employing new staff to guide and support this growth, also comes more of an opportunity to help the natural environment and people.

-One of my greatest sources of fulfilment comes from seeing people achieve their dreams and goals in life, and one of my greatest hopes is that the staff of the company fulfil their dreams by being associated with the company.
+One of my greatest sources of fulfillment comes from seeing people achieve their dreams and goals in life, and one of my greatest hopes is that the staff of the company fulfill their dreams by being associated with the company.

 Chris, your passion, humility, and enthusiastic mentorship is a continual inspiration to us as part of the Birding Ecotours team.
 Thank you for all you do.